-Mr. de Beer reported that the HPD Portfolio of Evidence verification was being conducted at Impala mine.
-He indicated that there had been slow progress at Marula, Dwarsrivier and Northam mines with regard to the adoption of HPD_TAS Tool leading practice.
+Mr. de Beer reported that the verification of the HPD Portfolio of Evidence was being conducted at Impala mine.
+He indicated that there had been slow progress at Marula, Assmang Dwarsrivier and Northam mines with regard to the adoption of HPD_TAS Tool leading practice.
 Requests to engage with these mines had been sent and the team was still awaiting feedback.
-Furthermore, an induction meeting will be held on the 20th of February this year at PPC Mooiplaas.
-A meeting had also been scheduled with Exxarro on 27 January 2015.
+Furthermore, a gap analysis was done at PPC Mooiplaas and an induction meeting will be held on the 20th of February this year at this operation.
+A meeting had also been scheduled with Exxarro on 19 January 2015 and the Task Force intervention had been requested in this regard.
+The team had also been invited to Groote Geluke on 02 April 2015 to discuss the adoption process.
+Gap ana;ysis had also been done at Matla Colliery and a follow-up meeting will be held in March this year to discuss this.
 In addition, the team also had a first engagement meeting with Aquarius Platinum mine, which was one of the late comers.
-An update meeting was also held with Messrs.
-Letanta and Mphande from African Rainbow Minerals (ARM).
-During this meeting, ARM’S Nkomati mine recommitted to adopting the HPD_TAS Tool leading practice.
-Mr. de Beer further indicated that adoption at Sasol mine had been put on hold due to the restructuring process at that mine.
+The first adoption team meeting was held at Glwncore Coal on 12 February 2015 and a follow up meeting will be held on 26 March this year.
+Mr. de Beer further indicated that adoption at Sasol and Black Rock Mountain operations mines had been put on hold due to the restructuring process at that mine.

 Since the team’s last reporting, the overall industry adoption progress had improved from 80% to 83%.

 7.1.2.
 Industry Buy and Maintain Quiet Initiative (IBMQI))